1jour1vin

 About the wine:

 The alluring 2019 Château d'Ampuis Côte-Rôtie pulls out all the stops.
 Bold and full-bodied, it exudes prominent notes of black cherry compote, crushed violets, pencil shavings, cedar, and licorice.
-Earthy and meaty nuances add further layers of aroma.
-This full-bodied 2019 vintage hits all the right notes, perfectly combining high ripeness and intensity with balanced freshness.
-The tight but ripe tannins will require at least four more years in the bottle.
-After that, the 2019 will delight drinkers well into 2040.
+Earthy and meaty nuances add further layers of complexity.
+This full-bodied 2019 vintage hits all the right notes, perfectly balancing high ripeness and intensity with well-balanced freshness.
+The firm yet ripe tannins will require at least four more years in the bottle.
+After that, the 2019 will continue to delight well into 2040.

 James Suckling